strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 ----------

 Referrer Type
 ^^^^^^^^^^^^^

 The type of the referrer.

+:Field name: RefType

+:Data type: Char[1]

+:Domain:
   To be defined

 ----------

 Score
 ^^^^^

+:Field name: Score

+:Data type: Char[2]

+:Domain:
   The value of the score at this collection occasion.

 ----------

 Service Delivery Postcode
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The Australian postcode where the service delivery took place

+:Field name: SerPCode

+:Data type: Char[4]

+:Domain:
   A valid Australian postcode or 9999 if the postcode is unknown.
   The full list of Australian Postcodes can be found at `Australia Post <http://www.auspost.com.au/>`_.

   - If Service Modality is not 'Face to Face' enter 9999
   - If Service Modality is 'Face to Face' a valid Australian postcode must be entered

 :METeOR: `429894 <http://meteor.aihw.gov.au/content/index.phtml/itemId/429894>`__

 ----------

 Service Event Key
 ^^^^^^^^^^^^^^^^^